Living-with-machines/.github/profile/README.md

 ![Living with Machines logo](https://raw.githubusercontent.com/Living-with-machines/.github/main/lwm_logo_cropped.png)

 This is the GitHub organisation for the [Living with Machines](https://livingwithmachines.ac.uk/) project.
 Here you will find code supporting research publications, software, code for working with datasets, workshops and tutorials.
+Further context for much of this can be found on our project [Achievements](https://livingwithmachines.ac.uk/achievements/) page and in [blog posts](https://livingwithmachines.ac.uk/latest/).

 ## Overview of our GitHub repositories